Kid Cosmic: Production

 Upon completion of his Foster's Home for Imaginary Friends series in 2009, Craig McCracken planned a career in publishing his own comics or graphic novels, a more "intimate [and] direct approach to cartooning" in contrast to working with a large crew for a television network.
 During that time he made a comic strip entitled The Kid from Planet Earth, about a young boy who fantasized about becoming a superhero.
 He was inspired by the idea of how different reality would be if the character actually got the chance to fulfill such an aspiration.
 McCracken wanted to "tap into this naïve confidence that all kids have" of being a superhero, while also basing the concept on his early years of wanting to become a professional artist.
 He later realized that, in order to have the characters "learn, grow and change," he would have to tell the story with a serialized format.
 Knowing that "[no network] would want it at the time", he put the idea aside until 2015, when the industry of animation became more accepting of serialization within kids' animated series.

-Along with his wife Lauren Faust and friend Francisco Angones, McCracken further expanded the idea into Kid Cosmic and ultimately produced an animatic for a 22-minute episode.
+After the cancellation of Wander Over Yonder, McCracken, alongside his wife Lauren Faust, his friend Francisco Angones, as well as several former Wander Over Yonder staff members including Andy Bean, Chris Tsirgotis, Justin Nichols and Dave Thomas, further expanded the idea and ultimately produced an animatic for a 22-minute episode.
+The series was then pitched to Disney, who ultimately passed on it in favor of The Owl House.
 Upon learning that Netflix were setting up an animation studio and was looking for new shows, he went to their studios on a Thursday and presented the animatic as a pilot.
 The executives supported the idea of a 22-minute family show, and greenlit the series the following Wednesday.
 "It was really quick and quite an incredible experience!", McCracken recalled in 2021.
+The show was eventually retitled to Kid Cosmic to avoid confusion with The Last Kids on Earth, another Netflix cartoon.

 McCracken and his old friend Rob Renzetti served as executive producers for the show.
 With the use of the Toon Boom Harmony software, Mercury Filmworks animated the show in Ottawa, Canada, with a staff of 110 employees.
 The company had done animation services previously for the first season of Wander Over Yonder, McCracken's previous creation.
 Netflix's animation division is leading production with a team of approximately 45 people.
 Having produced solely for television in the past, McCracken felt that he now had more creative freedom to pitch projects that had a darker tone or that could work as a movie, something that television channels "might shy away from".
 Due to the COVID-19 pandemic, the series team had to continue working at home since March 2020, slowing down the production process.
 According to McCracken, completing a season takes a year and a half of hard work, from writing start to finish.